synapsecns/sanguine/docs/bridge/docs/03-RFQ/60-Security/index.md

 ### Proofs

-With this sytem in particular, [prove] transactions are the focal point of this optimistic mechanism - whereby a [Relayer] is asserting that they completed a [relay] and can rightfully [claim] the escrowed bridge funds as a reimbursement.
+With this system in particular, [prove] transactions are the focal point of this optimistic mechanism - whereby a [Relayer] is asserting that they completed a [relay] and can rightfully [claim] the escrowed bridge funds as a reimbursement.

 Each [prove] transaction sets the [proof] data for the bridge and initiates a dispute period.